GhostInTheSteiner/Composition-Compass/README.md

 7. To obtain your LastFM API key visit the following link:
 https://www.last.fm/api/account/create
-**Note: This key is NOT identical with your LastFM username and password.
-They're special keys required for access to the API.**
+**Note: This key is NOT identical with your LastFM username or password.
+It's a special key required for access to the API.**

 8. Go back to Composition Compass' config file and paste your API credentials at the corresponding fields.
 Remember to save the file!